lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

     These lines give us information about
-    the progresses of the energy minimization.
+    the progress of the energy minimization.
 First, at the start of the simulation (Step 0), the energy in the system is
     huge: 78840982 (unitless).
-This was expected because the atoms have been created at random positions within the simulation box, and some of them are probably overlapping, resulting in a large initial energy which is the consequence of the repulsive part of the Lennard-Jones interaction potential.
-As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from each others.
+This was expected because the atoms have been created at random positions within the simulation box and some of them are probably overlapping, resulting in a large initial energy which is the consequence of the repulsive part of the Lennard-Jones interaction potential.
+As the energy minimization progresses, the energy rapidly decreases and reaches a negative value, indicating that the atoms have been displaced at reasonable distances from each other.

 ..  container:: justify